Skip to content

 Source: Aon Catastrophe Insight

-Disaster events in the United States accounted for roughly three-quarters of global insured losses in Q1-Q3 of 2023, reaching approximately $65 billion.
+Disaster events in the United States accounted for roughly three-quarters of global insured losses in Q1-Q3, reaching approximately $65 billion.
 This is already higher than the long-term annual average and median (see Severe Thunderstorms the Main Driver for Insured NatCat losses).

 While EMEA recorded the highest economic losses, the portion of that total that was covered by insurance was significantly lower than in the United States, owing to a large protection gap for major events, including earthquakes, floods, and droughts.
 Insured losses in both APAC and the Americas remained below their means.